Skip to content

 Analysis Scope

-To isolate the behavior of individual convergence algorithms, the following simplifications were applied:
+To isolate the behavior of individual convergence algorithms, the following principles and simplifications were applied:

-- Effect Size Metrics: Both Cliff's Delta and Relative Difference are always calculated, and the convergence criterion is based on the averaged stability of both.
-Only Cliff's Delta was used as the accuracy metric for comparison against reference values.
+• Effect Size Calculation: Both Cliff's Delta and Relative Difference are always calculated, and the convergence criterion is based on the averaged stability of both.
 This design choice allows us to test whether the averaged convergence approach produces accurate individual estimates despite relying on a combined stability indicator.

 Validation Results